-The cost of attending Cleary University is competitive with most independent universities in the Midwest.
+The cost of attending Cleary University is competitive with that of attending most independent universities in the Midwest.
 In an annual study of selected private institutions, Cleary's basic charges for tuition and room and board generally are found to be lower than those of other similar universities.
 Current charges, without factoring in any financial aid, are outlined below.